-Jessie Grearson has studied and taught writing for more than thirty years.
+Jessie Grearson has studied and taught writing for more than thirty-five years.
 Since 2002, she has successfully coached high school students in the art of the college application essay, helping them learn how to capture a sense of themselves on the page in a way that brings the facts and figures of their college applications to life.

 When not working with other writers, Jessie is writing herself.
 A feature writer for Kirkus and AudioFile Magazine, she’s enjoyed interviewing some of today’s best-selling authors, including Jodi Picoult, Joyce Carol Oates, and Lisa Scottolini along with beloved children’s authors such as Jerry Spinelli and Kate DiCamillo.
 She has co-edited and contributed to a book of literary nonfiction (Swaying: Essays on Intercultural Love) and a second book of essays (Love in a Global Village: A Celebration of Intercultural Families) published by the University of Iowa Press.
 Her essays, features, reviews and interviews have appeared in magazines including Ceramics: Art and Perception, Sculpture, and The Iowa Review.
 Several of her pieces on teaching writing and effective commenting have recently been anthologized.